 A Sincere Note

 My name is Seth Miller, and I’ve been tutoring students both for the SAT and for their regular classwork since 2021 as a part of a larger tutoring agency, which I left in 2025 to establish Silver Spectacles Tutoring.
-After completing my Bachelor of Arts degree in English and Philosophy in 2020, I had originally intended to enter a doctoral program to further study philosophy, but decided instead to enter education, and to continue my private studies apart from the university setting, as I found education, which I had only intended to be a way of my spending a gap year between my undergraduate and graduate studies, to be not only worthwhile, but deeply meaningful, and a project I would enjoy for the rest of my life.
+After completing my Bachelor of Arts degree in English and Philosophy at Grand Valley State University in 2020, I had originally intended to enter a doctoral program to further study philosophy, but decided instead to enter education, and to continue my private studies apart from the university setting, as I found education, which I had only intended to be a way of my spending a gap year between my undergraduate and graduate studies, to be not only worthwhile, but deeply meaningful, and a project I would enjoy for the rest of my life.

 As an SAT tutor, I balance a results-oriented approach of diagnosing and treating whatever issues might be holding a student back from achieving their goal score, while also accepting a student’s current position relative to the test.
-I enjoy the puzzle of determining what specific areas a given student needs to improve in, whether directly related to the test (as in, a student needs to learn how to factor quadratic equations), or indirectly related (as in, a student needs to learn how to trust their instincts), and helping to guide that student in the direction of their achieving the score they deserve.
+I enjoy the puzzle of determining what specific areas a given student needs to improve in, whether directly related to the test (as in, a student needs to learn how to factor quadratic equations), or indirectly related (as in, a student needs to learn how to trust their intuition), and helping to guide that student in the direction of their achieving the score they deserve.

-I often end my tutoring sessions with a little line I’ve found helps, and so I’ll end this note here too—
+I often end my tutoring sessions with a little line I’ve found helps, and so I’ll end this note here too:

-Study hard, but study peacefully—you will get the score you’re meant to.
+Study hard, but study peacefully; you will get the score you’re meant to.

 Sincerely,